Yujia Yankou: Purification

 Liao dynasty (916 - 1125) statue of Shiyimian Guanyin (十一面觀音, Shíyīmiàn Guānyīn, lit: "Eleven-Faced Guanyin") in Dule Temple (獨樂寺, Dúlè Sì), Tianjin, China.
-Guanyin is the main yidam of the Yujia Yankou.
+Guanyin is the main yidam of the Yuqie Yankou.

 The celebrant enters into samādhi where he or she meditates on transforming himself or herself into the form of Guanyin via seed-syllables in Siddhaṃ characters.
 After doing so, the celebrant maintains the “pride of Guanyin” (觀音慢, Guānyīn Màn), which is a term used to refer to the divine pride which is common in tantric practices that accompanies the identification of oneself with an enlightened being, as opposed to the mundane definition of pride as arrogance.
 While in this state, the celebrant will then visualize himself universally feeding all those in hunger.
 At the same time, the weina and the yuezhong start to antiphonally deliver passages expounding on how the non-dual nature of cause and effect is grounded in one’s own Mind.
 The passages further elucidates how the twin acts of “benefiting oneself and others” (自利利他, Zìlì lìtā) are accomplished through universally nourishing all those in hunger within a fleeting moment.
 Immediately after the delivery of the passage is finished, the main celebrant responds by clearly and loudly declaring, “This is the Way.” followed immediately with the hitting of his fachi on the table.

 Following this, the weina and the rest of the chorus chant an antiphonal quatrain espousing the Huayan doctrine of the interpenetration and interfusion - known as yuanrong (圓融, Yuánróng) - of all phenomena.
 The purification process then begins with the recitation of two specific mantras, after which the celebrant delivers two quatrains praising the wisdom, eloquence and purity of Guanyin as well as her powers to dispel illnesses and aeons of calamity before requesting Guanyin to turn her attention towards humanity (人間, rénjiān) by manifesting herself.
 According to Shengxing's commentary, these quatrains supplicate Guanyin to emerge from her samādhi so that she can empower the water and transform it into ganlu (甘露, Gānlù), meaning amrita or ambrosia.
 The celebrant and his assistants then rise up from their seats as they exclaim: